sopra-fs21-group-15/server/README.md

-# SoPra FS21 - Pictionary Client
+# SoPra FS21 - Pictionary Server

 ## Introduction
 This is the back-end of our UZH-pictionairy-game.